Yuvaraj-pro/VEHICLE-PRE-BOOKING-SYSTEM/README.md

 AI: NLP-based recommendation system

 ## Note
-All project files are uploaded in PDF format as per submission guidelines.
+All project files are uploaded in PDF format except ppt as per submission guidelines.